Frequently Asked Questions

 - Foundation – Separation of floors from walls, settling throughout the building

-- Plumbing – Issues throughout the building and inability to access pipes due to building design
+- Plumbing – Breaking, brittle pipes throughout the building and inability to access pipes due to building design

 - ADA Accessibility – No access for people with disabilities to primary places in the building, including the Jenks Gym, Locker Rooms, and Restrooms.